RuchikaVermaVaid/Convolutional-Neural-Networks-for-Visual-Recognition/README.md

 # Convolutional-Neural-Networks-for-Visual-Recognition-CS231n
-This repository contains my implementations (on Python 3 Jupyter notebook) of the assigned algorithms in the CS231n.
+This repository contains my implementations (on Python3 Jupyter notebook) of the assigned algorithms in the CS231n.

 | **File name** | **Description** |
 | ------------- | ------------- |